Welcome to our webpage!

 LOCATION:

 All PACESETTERS Meetings are held at the Landsdowne Arms 9352 Dorchester St, Highlands Ranch, CO 80129.
 Everyone pays for their own meal and separate checks are provided.
-A big thank you to the Landsdowne management (Steven) and hostess (Mikala).
+A big thank you to the Landsdowne management (Rob) and hostesses.

 A few words about logistics.
 Please be on time at 11:00 when the restaurant opens.
 Stick on your hand written name tag.
 This is to prevent forgetting your best friend’s name.
 Be ready to start ordering from the menu as soon as soon as the hostess comes.